Prunus: Taxonomy

-Within the rose family Rosaceae, it was traditionally placed as a subfamily, the Amygdaloideae (incorrectly "Prunoideae"), but was sometimes placed in its own family, the Prunaceae (or Amygdalaceae).
+The modern taxon was traditionally classified as a subfamily of the rose family (Rosaceae), the Amygdaloideae (incorrectly "Prunoideae"), but was sometimes placed in its own family, the Prunaceae (or Amygdalaceae).
 More recently, Prunus is thought to have evolved from within a much larger clade now called subfamily Amygdaloideae (incorrectly "Spiraeoideae").

 Classification

 Evolutionary history

 The oldest fossils confirmed to belong to Prunus date to the Eocene, and are found across the Northern Hemisphere.
 Older potential Late Cretaceous records are unconfirmed.

 The earliest known fossil Prunus specimens are wood, drupe, seed, and a leaf from the middle Eocene of the Princeton Chert of British Columbia, Canada.
 Using the known age as calibration data, a partial phylogeny of some of the Rosaceae from a number of nucleotide sequences was reconstructed.
 Prunus and its sister clade Maloideae (apple subfamily) has been suggested to have diverged which is within the Lutetian, or older middle Eocene.
 (Note: A date of 76 mya is given for Rosaceae, which is within the late Cretaceous.)
-Stockey and Wehr report: "The Eocene was a time of rapid evolution and diversification in Angiosperm families such as the Rosaceae ...."
+Stockey and Wehr state that "The Eocene was a time of rapid evolution and diversification in Angiosperm families such as the Rosaceae".
 The oldest fossil species is Prunus cathybrownae from the Klondike Mountain Formation.

 The Princeton finds are among a large number of angiosperm fossils from the Okanagan Highlands dating to the late early and middle Eocene.
 Crataegus is found at three locations: the McAbee Fossil Beds, British Columbia; the Klondike Mountain Formation around Republic, Washington, and the Allenby Formation around Princeton, British Columbia, while Prunus is found at those locations plus the Coldwater Beds of Quilchena, British Columbia and Chu Chua Formation around Chu Chua, British Columbia.
 A review of research on the Eocene Okanagan Highlands reported that the Rosaceae were more diverse at higher altitudes.
-The Okanagan highlands formations date to as early as 52 mya, but the (approximate) 44.3 mya date might still apply.
+The Okanagan highlands formations date to as early as 52 million years ago (mya), but the (approximate) 44.3 mya date might still apply.
 The authors state that "the McAbee flora records a diverse early middle Eocene angiosperm-dominated forest."